imalimin/HardwareVideoCodec/README.md

 * Support video encoding at any resolution.
 No need to care about camera resolution.
 * RTMP module supports caching, and automatic frame dropping strategy.
-* Fix the problem of restarting the app without a picture.
+* Fixed the problem of restarting the app without a picture.
 * Fixed a bug in RTMP connection timeout setting error.

 ## Features